rogerpadilla/nukak/README.md

 const app = express();

+app
+  // ...
+  .use(
+    '/api',
-// this will generate REST APIs for the entities. app.use('/api', querierMiddleware());
+    // this will generate REST APIs for the entities. querierMiddleware({
+      // all entities will be automatically exposed unless
+      // 'include' or 'exclude' options are provided.
+      exclude: [Confirmation],
+    })
+  );
 ```

 ## <a name="client"></a> Easily call the generated REST APIs from the Client